oracle-livelabs/apex/apex-professional-hol8/creating-shopping-cart.md

 # Create and Use Page-Level Items and Buttons

-In this lab, you create new Page Items and Buttons in the Shopping Cart and Add to Cart pages we created in **Lab 2: Developing Reports** Workshop.
+In this lab, you will learn how to add new items and buttons to a shopping cart page in an online shopping application.
+You will create and configure page items like customer details, product information, and buttons to manage the shopping cart.
+This enables users to review, modify, and interact with their cart seamlessly and intuitively.

 ## Objectives

-- Learn how to create and configure Page Items and Buttons in Oracle APEX for managing shopping cart functionality, such as viewing, editing, and clearing items.
+By the end of this lab, you will be able to:

+- Add static content regions and create page items to capture order information.

+- Create and configure buttons to manage the shopping cart.

-- Implement server-side conditions to enable dynamic button visibility based on user interactions, enhancing the overall user experience.
+- Implement server-side conditions to control button visibility based on user actions.

+- Add and configure hidden fields to store and manipulate shopping cart data.

 Estimated Time: 15 minutes

 ### Downloads

-- Did you miss out trying the previous labs?
+- Did you miss out on trying the previous labs?
 Don’t worry!
 You can download the application from [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/data-management-library-files/apex-23-2-object-storage-files/hol5-lab-2.sql) and import it into your workspace.
 To run the app, please run the steps described in the following workshops:

 1. **[Get Started with Oracle APEX](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3509)**

 2. **[Using SQL Workshop](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3524)**

 ## Task 1: Add Items and Buttons to display Order Information

+In this task, you will enhance the functionality of the Shopping Cart page in an online shopping application.
+By adding new page items and buttons, such as "Proceed to Checkout" and "Clear Shopping Cart," users can manage their shopping experience more efficiently.
+You will also create fields to capture customer details like email, full name, and store selection, streamlining the checkout process and improving the user interface.

 1. Navigate to the **App Builder** and click **Online Shopping Application**.